AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-51114-random-product-disappearing-from-large-catalogs-while-asynchronous-indexing.md

 1. Disable all products.
 1. Open the category and verify that there are no products there.
 1. Set all indexers to **[!UICONTROL Update on Schedule]** mode.
-1. Set the DEFAULT_BATCH_SIZE to 2 in - lib/internal/Magento/Framework/Mview/View.php#L31.
+1. Set the `DEFAULT_BATCH_SIZE` to 2 in  `lib/internal/Magento/Framework/Mview/View.php#L31`.
-1. Enable products in order (1st, 9th, 2nd, 5th, 10th, 3rd).
+1. Enable products in the following order: 1st, 9th, 2nd, 5th, 10th, 3rd.
-1. Run **[!UICONTROL cron]** command.
+1. Run cron command.
 1. Open the category again.

 <u>Expected results</u>: